-Unassigned Output Ports Work As Subgroups When this checkbox is enabled in the Audio preferences dialog, any audio output ports that do not have a driver port assigned to them will function as subgroups.
+Output Ports Work As S that do not have a driver port assigned to them will function as subgroups.
 A subgroup is a bus or signal path that gives you the ability to control several tracks as a group.

 Let's suppose you only have one audio Output Driver port installed in RealBand and you've enabled the "Unassigned Outputs Work As Subgroups" checkbox.
 Audio Output Ports 2 -16 can then become subgroups.